Itangalo/waxon/README.md

 waxon
 =====

+THIS FILES NEEDS UPDATING TO REFLECT WAXON 2.

 waxon is a Google Apps-based platform for practicing wax-on-wax-off exercises -- that is, questions that could be really boring but you often need to do a lot of them before you can solve them without effort.
 (Another term would be 'volume